Pitfalls

 The require

 function used in Webpack modules and patches is not the same as the function in Node.js.
-Instead, it lets you require other Webpack modules by their IDs.
+Instead, it’s specific to Webpack, and only works inside of Webpack modules.
+See here for more information.

 The web entrypoint is not a Webpack module